Squirrel Removal Olathe

 Why does Olathe have so many squirrel problems?

-Olathe’s creek corridors (Mill Creek, Cedar Creek) are lined with mature oaks, maples, and hickories that sustain large squirrel populations.
+Olathe’s creek corridors, Mill Creek and Cedar Creek, are lined with mature oaks, maples, and hickories that sustain large squirrel populations.
 These trees often overhang residential rooflines, giving squirrels a direct launch point onto your roof.
 New construction along K-7 pushed homes into previously wooded areas where squirrel populations were already established.

-Builder-grade vinyl and aluminum soffits used in Olathe’s newer developments (Stonebridge, Mahaffie Farms, Timber Creek) are designed for weather, not wildlife.
+Builder-grade vinyl and aluminum soffits used in Olathe’s newer developments, including Stonebridge, Mahaffie Farms, and Timber Creek, are designed for weather, not wildlife.
 Squirrels chew through vinyl soffit corners in under an hour.
-They also exploit gaps where soffits meet fascia that haven’t been properly sealed during construction.
+They also exploit gaps where soffits meet fascia that weren’t properly sealed during construction.

 When are squirrels most active in Olathe?

-Peak invasion season is fall (September-November) as squirrels seek warm shelter and food caching locations.
+Peak invasion season is fall, September through November, as squirrels seek warm shelter and food caching locations.
 But Olathe’s heavy tree canopy means squirrel pressure is year-round.
-Breeding seasons in late winter (February-March) and midsummer (June-July) create urgency as females seek attic spaces to birth and raise young.
+Breeding seasons in late winter, February and March, and midsummer, June and July, create urgency as females seek attic spaces to birth and raise young.

 Should I trim my trees to prevent squirrels?

-Yes — it’s one of the most effective preventive measures.
-Squirrels jump 8-10 feet from branches to roofs.
+Yes, it’s one of the most effective preventive measures.
+Squirrels jump 8 to 10 feet from branches to roofs.
 Trimming branches back to 10 feet from your roofline cuts off their primary access.
 In Olathe’s creek-corridor neighborhoods, trees often overhang from multiple sides, so trimming may need to address several trees.
 We identify which branches to cut during our inspection.

 Squirrels in your Olathe attic?

-We’ll remove them and seal your home permanently.
+We’ll get them out and seal your home permanently.

 Headquartered right here in Olathe.
-Humane removal, chew-proof repairs, and results we guarantee.
+One-way exclusion devices, no trapping, chew-proof sealing.
 Free consultation.